View Other Content

 2000 - Graeme Souness was appointed Manager of Blackburn Rovers.
 He led them back into the top flight in his first full season, and the Worthington Cup the following year.
 He left them in September 2004 to take over at Newcastle United.

 1896 - Tom Bradshaw struck a brace with Frank Becton, Malcolm McVean and Jimmy Ross all also on the scoresheet as we trounced West Bromwich Albion 5-1 in a friendly at Anfield.

 2016 - Ian Ayre announced that he would be stepping down as the club’s Chief Executive Officer in May 2017.
-He will be replaced by Peter Moore.
+He has since been replaced by Peter Moore.

 King Kenny on target

 1973 - Future red Kenny Dalglish netted for Scotland Under-23’s in their 2-1 defeat of Wales at the Vetch Field.